leonliu1991/PracticalTest/README.md

 ### Framework design explanation<br>
 SpecFlow + MS Test 3 layers framework is used: features, step definitions and actions along with common library which encapsulates REST API methods and a json schema checker.

+All tests have been executed locally and they all passed.